alpacaaa/alpacaaa.github.io/2013-10-06-service-chooser-sample-app.md

 ### Everything is rendered inside templates.

-The apparently akward `<script>` tag containing our markup is parsed by Handlebars to produce the desired output and attach it to the DOM.
+The apparently akward `<script>` tag containing our markup is parsed by Handlebars to produce the desired output and attached to the DOM.
 This looks exactly like regular HTML, there's no handlebars stuff yet, it's all static.
 Pay special attention to the template name declared as an attribute of the `<script>` tag.

     <script type="text/x-handlebars" data-template-name="index">